Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 What remains for DE/AT/CH: the Kickstarter is integrated into the DE retail ecosystem through Luminous Cards.
 Anyone who missed the campaign has Late Backing access to Beta Boxes through May 1, 2026.
 After that, only the retail launch with Welcome to Night City, expected at around €100–110 per 24-pack display.
 The Bandai rule of thumb — roughly six retail displays or three Beta Boxes for a complete player playset — applies with the caveat that the four Secret Rares can shift the total budget by several hundred euros, depending on how mechanically important they turn out to be.

-Late Pledgers (Beta Box still available through May 1): Put the price delta between Beta Box ($180 USD, roughly €165 plus shipping) and expected retail display (~€100–110) on the table.
-One Beta Box: around €65 premium over retail, but for 36 packs instead of 24 and the Beta-exclusive Iconic alt-arts.
-If you weight collector value and completeness over pure deckbuilding, the premium is worth it.
-If you just want to play: wait for the retail launch, buy one or two displays in fall 2026, pick up missing cards selectively through Cardmarket.
+Late Pledgers (Beta Box still available through May 1) have to weigh the price delta: Beta Box at roughly €165 plus shipping against expected retail displays at €100–110 — so around €60 premium over retail, but for 36 packs instead of 24 and the Beta-exclusive Iconic alt-arts.
+Collector value and completeness pays the premium.
+Pure player value waits for the retail launch in fall and buys selectively.

 What definitely doesn’t pay off: buying blind without knowing the Secret Rare list.
 Anyone cracking multiple displays before the official SR reveal, without knowing whether those SRs are essential for their target deck, risks spending money on cards that don’t fit.
 The four SRs aren’t public yet.
 Once they are — whether officially from WeirdCo or via community leak from Beta Box openings — it’s worth waiting 48 hours, reading the comments, and then deciding.
 That’s the standard playbook with Gundam and One Piece, and there’s no reason Cyberpunk should run differently.